wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-server-class.rst

   `Default false`

 $local_decoder_template
-  Allow using a custom local_decoder.xml in the manager.
+  Allow to use a custom local_decoder.xml in the manager.

   `Default wazuh/local_decoder.xml.erb`

 $local_rules_template
-  Allow using a custom local_rules.xml in the manager.
+  Allow to use a custom local_rules.xml in the manager.

   `Default wazuh/local_rules.xml.erb`